srome/ExPyDQN/README.md

 ## Installation

 Installing via pip in a virtualenv is recommended using the requirements.txt file.
+You must also install libav-tools in order to use the Monitor class from OpenAI Gym.

 ```shell
 pip install -r requirements.txt